 - Preparation for the Final Hearing or instructions to Counsel

 The stages set out above are an indication only.
 If some of these are not required, the charges will be reduced.
-You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
+You may wish to handle the claim yourself and only have our advice during some of the stages.
 This can be arranged to suit your individual needs.

-Disbursements are costs related to your matter that are payable to third parties, such as court fees.
+Disbursements are costs related to your matter that are payable to third parties.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 Examples of disbursements in an employment tribunal claim include: